Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Introduction

-Motivated by the aforementioned limitations, we propose a more general uncertainty/disturbance estimation-based robust CBF and HOCBF framework for control-affine nonlinear systems with state and control input-dependent bounded matched and unmatched uncertainties and external disturbances.
-Our specific contributions are: \begin{enumerate} \item We introduce a new uncertainty/disturbance estimator that extends the observer studied in \cite{stotsky2002, dacs2022robust, alan2022disturbance} to multiple-input multiple-output (MIMO) systems to observe unmodeled dynamics in nonlinear MIMO systems.
-Upper bounds for the estimation error and estimated output are developed under boundedness assumptions on the uncertainty using the ISS property of the estimation error dynamics. \item We connect existing CBF conditions with this uncertainty estimate and estimation error bound to develop a robust uncertainty estimation-based safety-critical control scheme.
-We also compose the estimation and feedback control law with the output of the CBF-QP to improve robust control performance on top of guaranteed robust safety by compensating for the matched uncertainty in an online manner.
-We extend our method to HOCBFs to achieve safety under unmatched uncertainty, which causes relative degree differences between the control inputs and disturbances.
-This difference affects the low-order CBF derivatives if the DRD is smaller than the IRD.
-We assume that ${\text{DRD} - \text{IRD} \leq 1}$, which leads to a second-order cone program (SOCP). \item We experimentally demonstrate our CBF method on a tracked mobile robot, where both unmatched and matched uncertainties occur.
+Motivated by the aforementioned limitations, we propose more general uncertainty/disturbance estimation-based robust CBF and HOCBF frameworks for control-affine nonlinear systems subject to external disturbances and time-varying, state and input-dependent matched and unmatched uncertainties.
+Our main contributions are: \begin{enumerate} \item We connect existing CBF conditions with uniformly ultimately bounded uncertainty estimators to develop a robust safety-critical control scheme.
+We also compose the estimation and control law with a CBF-QP output to improve robust control performance, while guaranteeing robust safety, by compensating the matched uncertainty.
+We extend our method to HOCBFs, achieving safety under unmatched uncertainty, which may pose relative degree differences between the control inputs and disturbances.
+When ${\text{DRD} \!-\! \text{IRD} \!=\!\!
+1}$, our method yields a second-order cone program. \item We introduce a new uncertainty/disturbance estimator that extends the observer studied in \cite{stotsky2002, dacs2022robust, alan2022disturbance} to observe unmodelled dynamics in nonlinear systems with multiple disturbance inputs.
+An upper bound for the estimation error is developed under boundedness assumptions on the uncertainty. \item We experimentally demonstrate our CBF method on a tracked mobile robot, where both unmatched and matched uncertainties occur.
 We showcase our robust HOCBF results via a simulation of an elastic actuator control problem in the presence of unmatched and matched uncertainties, which cause relative degree differences with respect to input and disturbance. \end{enumerate}